-(k) Private Mediator
+(I) Private Mediator

 Parties may jointly agree to retain a private mediator pursuant to Family Code section 3164.
-The parties shall complete and submit to the court the "Stipulation and Order for Private Confidential Mediator or Child Custody Recommending Counselor" (local form FamLaw-300) for approval.
-Within 10 court days of receiving the order of appointment by the court, the private mediator shall file and serve on all parties the "Consent to Appointment as Private Mediator or Child Custody Recommending Counselor and Declaration Regarding Qualifications" (local form FamLaw-301)."
+The parties shall complete and submit to the court the Stipulation and Order for

+Private Child Custody Recommending Counselor (local court Form FamLaw-300) for approval.
+Within 10 court days of receiving the order of appointment by the court, the private mediator shall file and serve on all parties the Consent to Appointment as Private Confidential Mediator or Child Custody Recommending Counselor and Declaration Regarding Qualifications (local court Form FamLaw-301).

-(Rule 5.17(k) new effective 1/1/19)
+(Rule 5.17(k) renumbered effective 1/1/22)